cnp0/project-phoenix/README.md

 # About

-The goal of this project is to reinforce a lot of the knowledge and skills I've gained over the years with a refresh on the fundamentals of and some advanced topics for computer science.
+The goal of this project is to reinforce a lot of the knowledge and skills I've gained over the years with a refresh on the fundamentals/advanced topics for computer science and software engineering.

 # Topics